2022 General Engineering Degree Guide

 You may also choose to major in pre-engineering which prepares you to transfer into a four year program in any of the numerous fields in engineering.

-Approximately 449 colleges in the U.S. offer a general engineering degree of some kind.
-Our 2021 Best Colleges for General Engineering ranking analyzes 30 of these schools to determine the best overall colleges for general engineering students.
+Our 2023 Best General Engineering Schools ranking analyzes 158 of these schools to determine the best overall colleges for general engineering students.
 Explore this or one of our many other custom engineering rankings further below.

 General Engineering Degree Requirements

 Engineers use math and science concepts to analyze and solve practical problems.
 These problems will be as vast as oil-drilling techniques, to MP3 players and everything in-between.
 This means you should have some natural ability in both math and science.
 Algorithms will become part of your life.
 You should be willing to work hard to figure out complex problems.
 Students will need to be dedicated and determined, and learn to relish the joy of discovering something new or making a breakthrough on a problem.

 Most engineers work in teams to complete projects.
 You will find it necessary to acquire good communication and collaborative skills.
 Successful Students will listen to recommendations from classmates and teachers, while pulling their own weight in completing group-work.
 For many upper level classes you will get to pick your teams to design and build your project.
 It is important to pick classmates who you can work well with in order to accomplish the task at hand.
 Strong speaking skills will come in handy when giving presentations on your findings.

 As a general engineer major, you will learn how to gather and interpret data.
 Challenging math and science courses will be present in every semester of college.
 Many colleges require a certain grade point average in order to stay in the program.
 This is a major for people who are innovative, creative, flexible, and focused.

 Many schools will require you to obtain some sort of internship in engineering either over the summer or during the semester.